stanlry/gopolling/README.md

 mgr.SubscribeListener(roomID, func(ev gopolling.Event, cb *gopolling.Callback){
     // event data
     xx := ev.Data.(your_struct)
-    // logic here

-    // reply to client immediately
-    // you can skip this part if no reply is needed resp := []string{"test", "test"}
+    // reply to client immediately, you can skip this part if no reply is needed resp := []string{"I'm", "data"}
     cb.Reply(resp, nil)
 })
 ```